ビザの申請は千葉でビザ申請を専門で行なっているamie行政書士へ

 7. Official documents proving the applicant’s identity (e.g., identification card, driver’s license, military service certificate, voter registration card)

-Required Documents for Applying for a Residence Period of “5 Years”
+Required Documents for Applying for “5 Years”

 1. Document certifying that the applicant has received at least 6 months of Japanese language education at a Japanese language education institution designated by the Minister of Justice